shyampurk/kitchen-tracker/AppBuild.md

             cd kitchen-tracker/mobileApp/kitchen/

-Step 2 : Modify the pubnub publish and subscribe keys at www/js/index.js
+Step 2 : Modify the pubnub publish and subscribe keys in [index.js](https://github.com/shyampurk/kitchen-tracker/blob/master/mobileApp/kitchen/www/js/index.js), at line 55,56 .

-Step 3 : Build the .apk file using,
+Step 3 : Build the .apk file using the command,

             cordova build android

-Step 4 : Once the .apk file is build successfully, you will find the app at this path
+Step 4 : Once the .apk file is built successfully, you will find the app at this path

             .platforms/android/build/outputs/android-debug.apk